Princess Diana’s Astrologer Conveys Thoughts On Duchesses Meghan & Kate

 — ????Cool2BPositivelyMeghan ???????????????????? (@cool2_b) April 18, 2019

 Frank met Princess Diana in 1989 through a mutual friend when the royal was going through a rough time.
-The two women became close, and Frank advised her on love, life and more.
+The two women became close, and Frank advised her on love, life, and more.

 She says that other than the fact that both Duchess Meghan and Duchess Kate married brothers who inherited a job, they have little in common.
 But Frank says that she believes that Princess Diana and Meghan Markle would have been a perfect fit because they are “similar people.”